acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 7.1 The Supplier shall be under no liability to the Charterer or to any passenger of the Charterer in respect of any variation to or cancellation of any flight or the non-availability of any seats which results from the acts or omissions of the Operator, or for any failure by the Operator to perform any flight and the Charterer hereby acknowledges to the Supplier that in any such event the Charterer shall expressly agree to only have recourse against the Operator.
 The Parties agree and acknowledge that the Supplier shall be under no liability to the Charterer for any failure by it or by the Operator to perform their respective obligations under the Agreement arising from force majeure, or any other cause beyond the control of the Supplier or the Operator including accidents to or failure of the Aircraft, its engines, or any other part thereof or any machinery or apparatus or communication system available to the passengers (such as phone or internet) used in connection therewith.Except in cases of gross negligence or willful misconduct by the Supplier.

 7.2 The Charterer shall indemnify the Supplier against any claim by any passenger of the Charterer arising out of any such variation, cancellation, non-availability or failure to perform provided always that if the Supplier shall receive any refund from the Operator in respect of any such varied, cancelled, or unperformed flights or unavailable seats which have already been paid for by the Charterer, the Supplier shall [subject to the provisions of (Clause 16) hereof and provided always that the Charterer shall have duly fulfilled its obligations under the Agreement], repay such refund to the Charterer.
-The supplier will indemnify the Charter against a third pary claim if these various are due to a breach of agreement terms by the supplier, misconduct or gross negligence by the supplier personnel or damage caused to the aircraft by the supplier personnel.
+The supplier will indemnify the Charter against a third party claim if these various are due to a breach of agreement terms by the supplier, misconduct or gross negligence by the supplier personnel or damage caused to the aircraft by the supplier personnel.

 7.3 To the fullest extent permitted by law, The Charterer shall Hold harmless and indemnify the Supplier against any loss, damage, liabilities, costs, or expenses of whatsoever nature caused to be suffered or incurred by the Supplier and its officers, employees, suppliers, or subcontractors arising out of any act or omission of the Charterer or its officers, employees or suppliers whether arising in contract or tort (including negligence) or otherwise.